mo-sangha/book/chapters/2.typ

 within pure present knowingness, but as we adjust, as we reorientate into a larger scope of mind, these things become like ocean waves arising and naturally subsiding while awareness remains firm like a mountain.
-As we go about day and night, all actions, all realizations, can be left alone to flourish without conditioning.
+As we go about day and night, all actions, all realizations, can be left alone to flourish without conditioning (the four chokshyaks).

 // #quote(block: true, attribution: [Tantra of the Enlightenment of Mahāvairocana TODO])[
 //   When abiding in thought-free samadhi,\